chobolife/study_english/bread_barbershop/Season_1/08_Butter_Fingers.md

 * * *
 - No way!
 It's him!
 Master Bread.
 It's Butter the one and only!
 - Oh wow.
 Is it really you sir?
 You're even handsomer in real life.
 - That sugary sweet gays.
 Perfectly sculpted nose.
-Million what smile.
+Million watt smile.
 It's just not fair that some people are born this way.
 - But why did you even come here?
 You can't possibly be improved.
 - Ah you're too kind.
 It's nothing like that at all.
 - You hush.
 There's plenty of things to fix.
 Hey you made the right decision coming in here today.
 Now what can I do for you?
 Make yourself comfortable.
-- Good crust.
+- Oh, crust.
 He's perfect.
 Wilk was right.
 He can't be improved.
 - Let's not waste time.
-You tell me exactly what it is you need me to do.
-Okay?
+You tell me exactly what it is you need me to do, okay?
 Which hideous part of you do you hate the most?
 - It's...
 I can't act because I have butterfingers.
 - That isn't any reason to shed tears.
 It'll be fine.
 Because I'll make sure you never let anything slip through your hands again.
 - Oh you would?
 If you could really fix that, I would owe you my entire career.